-Taktshang clings to the rock towering 800 meters (over 2,600 feet) above the valley, and is located 2,950 meters (9,678 feet) above the sea level.
-It takes about 2 hours walk to reach the monastery from the road at Ramthangkha, 12 kilometers from Paro town.
+Taktsang Monastery, famously known as Tiger’s Nest Monastery, is located in Paro district, Bhutan.
+The monastery is one of the most venerated places of pilgrimage in the Himalayan.
+Taktsang clings to the rock towering 800m (2,600feet) above the valley and is located 2,950m (9,678 feet) above the seal level.
+It takes about 2 to 3 hours (depending on your fitness level) to climb to the monastery from the road of Ramthangkha, 12 kilometres from Paro town.

 It was at Taktshang, during the Tibetan war of 1644/46, that Zhabdrung and his Nyingmapa teacher, Terton Rigdzin Nyingpo, first performed a ritual invoking Padmasambhava and the protective deities.
-Ihe Zhabdrung instructed Gyalsey Tenzin Rabgye, who subsequently became the fourth temporal ruler of Bhutan, to build the temple of the Eight Manifestations of the Guru there.
-Ihe work began on the 10th month of the Water Monkey Year (1692) and the two-storied temple was completed in 1694.
+Zhabdrung instructed Gyalsey Tenzin Rabgye, who subsequently became the fourth temporal ruler of Bhutan, to build the temple of the Eight Manifestations of the Guru there.
+The construction work began on the 10th month of the Water Monkey Year (1692) and the two-storied temple was completed in 1694.

 The Shrine of Self-Speaking Guru

 The story goes that the statue of the Guru was sculptured by Pentsa Deva at Punakha Thangdzong and taken to Taktsang.
 Upon arriving at the cliff across the sacred site of Taktsang, the monks were at a loss on how to carry the 12-feet statue across the canyon to the temple site.
 The statue is supposed to have said: "Do not worry, for someone shall come to carry me to Taktsang!"
 Subsequently, the statue was miraculously transported and, thereafter, the place is known as the Temple of the Self-Speaking Statue of the Guru.